Property Division Attorney Serving St. Paul, Minnesota

-In many ways, the Court treats a divorce like the dissolution of a business partnership.
+In many ways, the Court treats divorce like the dissolution of a business partnership.
 The assets and liabilities are divided between the parties, joint accounts are apportioned and closed, and the parties go their separate ways.
 In Minnesota, the law requires a "just and equitable" division of the parties' marital property.
 While this does not necessarily mean that the division will be mathematically equal, courts generally do award each party one-half of the total assets and liabilities.

 During the "discovery" phase of a divorce, the parties have the ability to inquire of their spouse regarding the value of all of the assets and debts in their name.
-When necessary, appraisers can be hired to determine the value of real estate, a closely-owned business, or any other assets in need of valuation.
+When necessary, appraisers can be hired to determine the value of the real estate, a closely-owned business, or any other assets in need of valuation.
 When all of the assets are disclosed and the value of the marital estate is made known, the parties are then in a position to negotiate a property settlement.
 If the parties cannot agree on a fair settlement, the case proceeds to a trial where a judge will order the final division.